YoongiKim/AutoCrawler/README.md

 sudo apt-get install xvfb <- This is virtual display

 sudo apt-get install screen <- This will allow you to close SSH terminal while running.
-But I won't explain how to use it.
+(I won't explain how to use it)

 Xvfb :99 -ac